 An episode of The Batman entitled "Cash For Toys" revolved around a toymaker who made incredibly dangerous toys, chief among them a flying platform that took one poor kid flying for miles and left him stranded atop some power lines.

-Very minor example in Doc McStuffins: the sword of an action figure in the show is shown to be sharp enough to rip through a plush toy when said plush is swung into the sword in error in the said episode.
+Very minor example in Doc McStuffins: the sword of an action figure in the show is shown to be sharp enough to rip through a plush toy when said plush is swung into the sword in error in the same episode.
 Given that plush fabric is usually pretty strong material, the sword couldn't have been made of plastic.

 The most infamous: Lawn Darts.
 Which are large, heavy, metal tipped darts that kids are given to throw at targets placed on their lawn.
 Needless to say, throwing spearlike "toys" is not a good idea.
 Considering lawn darts are the modern equivalent of the plumbatae of the Late Roman Empire...